MrShieh-X/more-gems-tools-armor/update_logs.md

 # Update Logs
-Currently, the latest version is 1.0.2, which was updated on September 10, 2020.
+Currently, the latest version is 1.1, which was updated on September 18, 2020.

+## 1.1 (Sept.
+18, 2020)
+- Added armor: Mixed Gem Helmet, Mixed Gem Chestplate, Mixed Gem Leggings, Mixed Gem Boots (please check the manual for specific parameters)
+- Added tools: Mixed Gem Sword, Mixed Gem Shovel, Mixed Gem Pickaxe, Mixed Gem Axe, Mixed Gem Hoe (please check the manual for specific parameters)
+- Added food: Mixed Gem Apple, Enchanted Mixed Gem Apple (please check the manual for specific parameters)

 ## 1.0.2 (Sept.
 10, 2020)
 - Modified the file encoding of fabric.mod.json so that the content of "description" will not display garbled characters in ModMenu.